top of page

 Brushes

-The tool that seems the simplest of all is the hardest to get to grips with.
+The tool that seems the simplest of all can be the hardest to find.
 You basically need a stiff brush with a flat end intended for stencil printing.
-These brushes are widely available here and are mostly made of pig hair, but there is a large variety in stiffness and quality that I’ve only learned to recognise with practice.
+These brushes are widely available almost everywhere and are mostly made of pig hair, but they differ in stiffness and in quality.
 I always go for the brushes with the most bounce (the stiffest ones that are still flexible) and I prefer to buy them in a brick and mortar shop not online so I can feel them.
-A few months ago I came across a nylon brush that was brilliant (it maintained it’s bounce much longer and dried really fast), but I’ve not been able to find it again yet.
-Problem with the brushes when you are doing a larger project can be that the brushes become clogged with too much ink, they loose their bounce and that limits the effects you can achieve with them.
-When I’m printing I often change brushes for that reason.
+I have occasionally found a nylon brush that was good (it maintained it’s bounce much longer and dried really fast), but I’ve not been able to find it again yet.

 Fabric

-You can stencil print on smooth natural fabrics (cotton, linen), too much texture in the fabric makes stencil printing difficult.
+You can stencil print on smooth natural fabrics (cotton, linen), too much texture in the fabric makes stencil printing more difficult.
 Question I had when I started is whether to wash the fabrics before printing.
 It is usually recommended for two reasons: fabric can shrink quite a bit when you print in the places where there is ink and this makes your fabric wobbly.
 Also fabrics are often treated with emulsions to stiffen them, sometimes ink does not take well on the emulsion and the print might therefore not be as durable as when you print on pre washed fabric.

-There can also be reasons not too wash the fabric, first it’s takes a long time to iron the washed fabric to get it as smooth as when you bought it, and also I prefer the stiffness in some projects like bags.
+There can also be reasons not to wash the fabric, first it’s takes a long time to iron the washed fabric to get it as smooth as when you bought it, and also I prefer the stiffness in some projects like bags.
 So it really is a process of trial and error, to find out the amount of shrinkage and whether the ink takes well on the fabric.
 I sometimes print on artists canvas that does take my ink well without pre washing it and that shrinks minimally, but I found that many other fabrics really do need to be washed.

 This is the first post in a small series.
 In the next post you'll find more information about the actual printing process.
 Look for the next tutorials in my blog and if you want to make sure you don't miss them you can subscribe to my newsletter.